orchi-ia/Mittsu/README.md

 * meaning: three (3).
 * also written as: 3つ.

-Mittsu is a console application app that uses Jikan API[[1](#Ref1)] to recommend anime/manga to users based on up to 3 anime/manga they know and love.
+Mittsu is a console application app that uses the Jikan API[[1](#Ref1)] to recommend anime/manga to users based on up to 3 anime/manga they know and love.

+For this project the Jikan API was used for recommendation purposes, however its capabilities extend to receiving data on characters, clubs, producers, reviews and seasons among other categories.

 ## Features